shreyamahalle/spring-boot-booking-management-project/README.md

 4. Restaurant Management
    Registers new restaurants, displays restaurant details, and associates them with orders.

+5. Feedback
+   Allows customers to leave feedback on restaurants and delivery services.

+6. Review
+    Allows customers to leave ratings and reviews for restaurants and orders.

+7. BookingTable
+   Manages bookings for customers at restaurants, including tracking the booking status and details.

+8. Payment
+   Handles payment processing for orders and bookings, ensuring successful transactions.

+9. Orderstatus
+   Tracks and updates the status of customer orders, such as pending, delivered, or cancelled.
 ## Database Schema (POJO Classes)

 | **Entity**        | **Attributes**                              |